notcostheta/sppu-parser/README.md

 Create a data pipeline that processes the parsed data to derive insights and generate graphs or visualizations to facilitate a better understanding of the academic performance of students.

 ## **Todo List**
-- [ ] Make the project colab-notebook friendly
-- [ ] Add a open in colab button
+- [ ] A way to add continuous google colab integration
 - [ ] Write the documentation for the logic that parses the PDF
 - [ ] Prepare a data model for the data to be parsed